kuaizi007/computationalphysics_N2013301020025/README.md

 ##Introduction

-  This repository is established for the Computational Physics course by instructor Cai. in the Department of Physical science and technology.
+  This repository is established for the Computational Physics course by instructor Prof. Cai.

+##About

+  I'm Hu Boshen, a junior in the Department of Physical Science and Technology at the Wuhan University.

 ##Homeworks